semanticist21/query-key-chain/README.md

 ### _.details()_

-The details method appends all and detail to the query key.
+The details method appends `'detail'` to the preceding array.
 It is used to represent a collection of detailed items.

 When \_all() is invalidated, all cascading children, including those created with details, are invalidated as well.